Famous Food of Rajasthan

 Rajasthan has the greatest percentage of vegetarians in India, accounting for over 75% of the population.
 Naturally, the state is best known for its vegetarian food and traditional desserts.
 However, if you’re looking for non-vegetarian options, you won’t be disappointed.
 Meat curries like Laal Maas and Mohan Maas are popular with meat eaters.
 As I am a strict vegetarian, I will leave it to you to explore and learn more about these non-vegetarian dishes.

-There is plenty more to taste if you are there for a longer period of time and wish to enjoy more of the tempting Rajasthani cuisine.
+There is plenty more to taste if you are there for a longer period and wish to enjoy more of the tempting Rajasthani cuisine.
 You can try Rajasthani Kadi, Papad ki Sabji, Methi Bajra Poori, Aam ki Launji, Bajre Ki Roti, Lassi, Masala Chaach, and Raab.
 If desserts are your weakness, you’re in for a treat.
 Jalebi, Mohan Thal, Malpua, Balushahi, Gujia, Imarti, Kalakand, Daal Halwa, and a variety of other sweets are easily available.
 Let me know which Rajasthani food is your favorite.

 This Post Has One Comment